JetBrains/kotlin-web-site/docs/topics/data-analysis/lets-plot.md

 Now, let's create a 2D density plot to visualize the distribution and concentration of some random data.

 ### Prepare the data for the 2D density plot

-Start by importing the dependencies to process the data and generate the plot:
+1. Import the dependencies to process the data and generate the plot:

 ```kotlin
 %use lets-plot